 WHO WE ARE & WHAT WE STAND FOR

 Una Ricci is a concept store unlike any other, the first of its kind in the Philippines.
 Majority of our fashion pieces are made for women and we also cater to those who prefer custom-made pieces with Una Ricci Label, that proudly underscores slow fashion.
 Our growing menswear category features casual, comfortable, everyday fashion.
 Also, amidst the pandemic, we have been carrying Covid19-protective essentials, giving priority to our health and safety.
 What’s more, you will find items that are exclusively curated by us as we evolve and offer a brand new merchandise mix not only for your wardrobe but also for your home, your health, and your travels.
 Our fashion pieces—our labor of love—that are proudly made in the Philippines are complemented by our product lines that are designed and made in various parts of Europe, the US, and Asia with our goal to share an extension of ourselves—our interests and preferences, what we find both useful and fascinating—and provide you with a distinctively satisfying, one-of-a-kind shopping experience.
 And of course, at the same time make your everyday lives and your loved ones’ more beautiful and more interesting.
 At Una Ricci, all our items are made (our clothing pieces), curated, and sold with love.
 2021 was about revamping our store and introducing an all-new Una Ricci that’s not limited to fashion, but an avenue for items that are classic, sophisticated, quirky, and playful—and offering a sense of exclusivity all under one roof.
-This 2022, whether you visit us viritually or in our Una Ricci Atelier or any of our BGC stores (in Uptown and Mitsukoshi malls), there will truly always be an element of surprise.
+This 2023, whether you visit us viritually or in our Una Ricci Atelier or any of our BGC stores (in Uptown and Mitsukoshi malls), there will truly always be an element of surprise.